Filter by Suburb

 Group fitness (image supplied)

-With a time slot that makes it ideal to squeeze in before work, and a fun and interactive group based environment designed for all fitness levels, the only thing standing in your way to live, laugh, lunge will be your ability to ignore the seductive calls of the snooze button.
-Go get your fix of strength, cardio, boxing and functional fitness movements all in one!
+With a time slot that makes it ideal to squeeze in before work, and a fun and interactive group based environment designed for all fitness levels, the only thing standing in your way to live, laugh, lunge will be your ability to ignore the seductive allure of the snooze button.
+Go get your fix of strength, cardio, boxing and functional fitness movements all in one.
+With HOTA hosting multiple classes across the week that cost no more than a fiver; our reasons not to get our keister along for a solid sweat sesh really are diddly-squat.

 Where: HOTA, Surfers Paradise.